Bush medicine: Indigenous remedies for common ailments

-By Dayman Steptoe + Jessie Passananti May 3, 2012
+By Dayman Steptoe and Jessie Passananti 3 May 2012

-Native plants have been used by Aboriginal people for generations.
+Native plants have been used by First Nations people for generations.
 Here are some regional examples.

 Put another way, the medical healing process often involved a two-pronged approach whereby both the spiritual and physical components would be treated in harmony.